userbradley/documentation.breadnet.co.uk/docs/kubernetes/helm/force-rollout-on-configmap-update.md

 title: Force containers to update when config map changes in helm
 ---

-# Force containers to update when config map changes in helm

 ## Why

 When we create a config map in Kubernetes, it syncs with the container the first time it creates, and then never again.